cherrisimo/oekolopoly-rl/README.md

   * The observation space no longer contains the flag valid_turn as it brings no information about the state of the environment and is better to be stored in a variable within the step function.
   * Assertions have been added instead of some if-statements for consistency and better readability.
   * Added reward, which is focused on keeping the Life Areas *Produktion* and *Bevoelkerung* in their middle values.
-  * Multiply render functions have been added to showcase the gameplay of agents.
+  * Multiply render functions have been added to showcase each round of the agents' actions.
   * A registered wrapper, which transforms the action space to Box type and has two functions to correct input action values.
 For the RL-experiments the first one is being invoked.
 * [oekolopoly_agents](https://github.com/cherrisimo/oekolopoly-rl/tree/main/oekolopoly_agents) carries zip folders with trained agents grouped by the algorithm they've been trained with.

 ## Installing

-**Python 3.8** is required for the module [pytype](https://github.com/cherrisimo/pytype).
+Notice: **Python 3.8** is the required version of python because of the module [pytype](https://github.com/cherrisimo/pytype).
+Also please use the [environment](https://github.com/cherrisimo/oekolopoly-rl/tree/main/oekolopoly) provided in **this repository** as it is the freshest version of the game Oekolopoly.

+#### Let's get started:
-Create a new environment with **tensorflow** and the required Python version installed as followed:
+1. Create a new environment with **tensorflow** and the required Python version installed as followed:

 ```shell
 conda create -n env_name tensorflow python=3.8